solvcon/solvcon/doc/source/concept.rst

 Stereotyped Simulation
 ======================

-I start the discussion of the concepts of Solvcon_ from what a simulation code usually looks like.
+I start the discussion of the concepts of SOLVCON_ from what a simulation code usually looks like.

 A scientific code usually has a kernel, which implements the numerical method